gdsc-kwasu/e-learn/docs/web/html/tags.md

 <p>This is a paragraph</p>
 ```

-The content of an element is, generally speaking, whatever falls inbetween its opening and closing tags.
+The content of an element is, generally speaking, is whatever falls in between its opening and closing tags.

 #### HTML Attributes